 B. Describe how the local board collected and considered public comments for inclusion in the proposed local plan.
 [WIOA Sec.
 108(d)(2)]; and

-No public comments were received.
+No public comments were received at this time.

 C. If any comments were received that represent disagreement with the proposed local plan, include such comments within the local plan's attachments.
 [WIOA Sec.
 108(d)(3)]